New Jersey Conditional Discharge Attorney

 At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, our lawyers can negotiate with the prosecution to secure their recommendation prior to applying for admission to a diversionary program.
 We put in the work necessary to build the strongest possible case for admission if conditional dismissal or conditional discharge is in your best interests.
 To learn more about our practice, contact us today for a consultation.

-Contact the Skilled Hamilton Conditional Discharge and Conditional Dismissal Lawyers at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC to Learn More About These Programs
+Contact the Skilled New Jersey Conditional Discharge Attorney at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC to Learn More About These Programs

 If you have questions about the conditional dismissal or conditional discharge programs in New Jersey, contact the experienced lawyers at KMHL&D for a free initial consultation.

-Our Hamilton conditional discharge and conditional dismissal lawyers are here to discuss your eligibility for the program and make sure you understand every aspect of how completing a diversionary program can impact your future.
+Our New Jersey Conditional Discharge Attorney are here to discuss your eligibility for the program and make sure you understand every aspect of how completing a diversionary program can impact your future.
 Let us answer your questions and put your mind at ease!